 The keys are to look at the entire relationship, consider the degree or extent of the right to direct and control, and finally, to document each of the factors used in coming up with the determination.

-IRS Revenue Ruling 87-41 Provides 20 Factors To Determining Employee Status Under Common Law
+IRS Revenue Procedure 87-41 Provides 20 Factors To Determining Employee Status Under Common Law

-This IRS Revenue Ruling 87-41 provides 20 factors to help determine whether sufficient control is present to establish an employer-employee relationship.
+This IRS issued Revenue Procedure provides 20 factors to help determine whether sufficient control is present to establish an employer-employee relationship.
 The 20 factors have been developed based on an examination of cases and rulings considering whether an individual is an employee.
 Some basic considerations from this pronouncement are as follows:

 - The degree of importance of each factor varies depending on the occupation and the factual context in which services are performed.